SLOTH: Lightweight Detection and Localization of On-Chip Fail-Slow Failures for DNN Accelerators: The Framework

 \subsection{SL-Recorder}

-To reduce the storage overhead introduced by performance probes, we propose SL-Recorder, a lightweight on-the-fly data structure called the Fail-Slow Sketch, designed for trace compression and pattern-based filtering.
-As illustrated in Figure \ref{fig:sketch}, the Fail-Slow Sketch operates in two stages.
-In Stage-1, a Running Track identifies frequently occurring traces with similar execution behaviors.
-In Stage-2, the common patterns among these traces are extracted, and their instance-specific information is aggregated based on shared patterns.
+To reduce the storage overhead, we propose SL-Recorder, a lightweight \textbf{online data structure} for trace compression and pattern-based filtering.
+The data structure is also called Fail-Slow Sketch as it is inspired by sketches.
+Importantly, SL-Recorder requires no hardware modifications; the probe instructions are inserted statically by SL-Compiler at compile time, so the only costs are runtime and storage, both of which we quantify in \Cref{sec:overhead}.
+As illustrated in Figure \ref{fig:sketch}, Fail-Slow Sketch operates in two stages.
+In Stage-1, a Running Track identifies frequently occurring traces with similar workload pattern.
+In Stage-2, the steady-state redundancy of the traces are extracted to reduce storage while keeping deviations of fail-slow onset.

 \SetKwInput{SkeInput}{Input} \SetKwFunction{SkeStage}{Insert\_Stage\_2} \SetKwFunction{SkeUpd}{Update} \SetKwProg{Fn}{Function}{}{}